heldercruvinel/linux-essentials-for-ethical-hacking/README.md

 # Linux Essentials For Ethical Hacking
 Commands, examples and references about using linux for ethical hacking

+## General information
+When terminal information end with "/$" you are logged with normal user

+When terminal information end with "/#" you are logged with root user

 ## The Linux File System
 ### ** Everything in Linux is file: Networks settings, devices e etc.
 The root file system -> /